2018 New York's 14th congressional district election: Primary endorsements

-Ocasio-Cortez was endorsed by progressive and civil rights organizations such as MoveOn, Black Lives Matter, and Democracy for America, and by actress and first-time candidate Cynthia Nixon.
-Nixon, like Ocasio-Cortez, also challenged a long-time incumbent: She ran against Democratic Governor Andrew Cuomo in the 2018 New York gubernatorial election, but lost by 66% to 34%.
+Ocasio-Cortez was endorsed by progressive and civil rights organizations such as MoveOn, Democracy for America, and Democratic Socialists of America, and by actress and first-time candidate Cynthia Nixon.
+Nixon, like Ocasio-Cortez, also challenged a long-time incumbent: She ran against Democratic governor Andrew Cuomo in the 2018 New York gubernatorial election, but lost by 66% to 34%.

 Governor Cuomo endorsed Crowley, as did both of New York's U.S. Senators, Chuck Schumer and Kirsten Gillibrand, as well as New York City Mayor Bill de Blasio, 11 U.S. Representatives, 31 local elected officials, 31 trade unions, and groups such as the Sierra Club, Planned Parenthood, the Working Families Party, NARAL Pro-Choice America, Moms Demand Action for Gun Sense in America, and others.
 California representative Ro Khanna, a Justice Democrat like Ocasio-Cortez, initially endorsed Joe Crowley, but later endorsed Ocasio-Cortez in an unusual dual endorsement.